hankzhang2003/spotify-billboard-analysis/README.md

 Numerical features usually have much higher impact than words on song happiness.
 In these models run on this dataset, all of the words combined contributed to less than 5% of what overall determines the happiness of a song.

-In general, it also seems like rock songs are easier to predict than pop songs.
+In general, it seems like rock songs are easier to predict than pop songs.
 This is likely due to a higher variety in music styles among pop music, especially in recent years.

 &nbsp;